PabloSLabbe/QSTable/README.md

         ='Open URL\<url>'&URL

+* You can play with the css file to adjust color, font size, borders of the object

 ## Compatibility
 **QSTable** is designed to work with Qlik Sense 3.0.x or higher.
 It will not work in older versions.